suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   // output is the same as Login API
 		   {'status': 'NG', 'message': string}
-		   MFA must be manually enabled before Login within MFA
+		   MFA must be manually enabled before Login within MFA MFA code has 3 minutes validity.
+It cannot be modified in Cognito.

 		S. GET ORGANIZATIONS
 		-  Request: